Home » News » Keswick Mountain Festival 2021 - Winners and RD report

 Charlie Sproson and Steve Birkinshaw won this years Marmot Dark Mountains, below Charlie shares a few thoughts on how it was done.

-Decoding the Bob Graham Round; This is a 2 hour in depth seminar about everything you need to know to plan/organise your Bob Graham Round to how to train in your own area.
+Decoding the Bob Graham Round; This is a 2 to 2.5 hour in depth seminar about everything you need to know to plan/organise your Bob Graham Round to how to train in your own area.
 If you are serious about doing a BGR, then this session will charge you with everything you need to know and more.

 Don’t let your big mountain dreams turn into a Mountain Rescue nightmare: if your sights are set on higher summits, bigger adventures or tougher mountain races this year, then this practical one-day course is the place to start.